-3. During pregnancy, your body helps protect your bone health.
+3. Your body helps protect your bone health during pregnancy.

-While a healthy diet overall, including calcium and vitamin D, is essential for pregnant women, the body has protective measures in place to help maintain your bone health.
+While your body does tend to prioritize your baby’s growth and development, it still has protective measures in place to help maintain your bone health.
 Pregnant women absorb calcium from food and supplements more efficiently than women who are not pregnant.
 Plus, the hormone estrogen (which is increased in pregnancy) protects bone health.

-4. Additional pregnancies can help protect you from future bone loss and osteoporosis.
+4. Additional pregnancies can help protect your long-term bone health.

-Despite the temporary bone loss in pregnancy, research has shown that having more children doesn’t increase the risk of developing osteoporosis later in life.
-Some studies have shown that multiple pregnancies can have a protective effect on bone health and reduce osteoporosis risk.
+Even though pregnancy and breastfeeding can take a toll on bone health, research has shown that having more children doesn’t have a negative impact on bone health later in life.
+Some studies have shown that multiple pregnancies can even have a protective effect on bone health.

-Eating well and being active during pregnancy go hand in hand for you and your baby’s overall health.
-Your bones become stronger when you move your body.
-Walking, for example, is a great way to promote bone health and reduce your risk of gestational diabetes.
-Exercise can also help ease pregnancy discomforts, give you more energy, and promote better sleep.
-There has also been some limited research that exercising can slightly raise vitamin D levels.
+Eating well and staying active during pregnancy go hand in hand for you and your baby’s overall health.
+Regular physical activity helps support bone health and a healthy pregnancy.
+Exercise can also help ease pregnancy discomforts, support healthy energy levels, and promote healthy sleep patterns.
 Always talk to your healthcare provider before starting new exercise activities, especially when pregnant.

 You don’t have to choose between your bone health and your baby’s.
 Focus on calcium, vitamin D, and regular physical activity to maintain strong bones throughout pregnancy, breastfeeding, and beyond.